Lindafchsl/abap-file-formats/docs/json.md

 Top level fields shall be collected in one sub structure (ideally with a specific name) or within the structure `general_information`.

 To add more information to the JSON Schema than that provided by the ABAP type, ABAP Doc can be used.
-The comments are placed directly above the components of the type `ty_main`, but they are also read over several levels, e.g., in the case of nested structures.
+The comments are placed directly above the components of the type `ty_main`, but they are also read over several levels, e.g. in the case of nested structures.
 The different possibilities are summarized in the following.

 ### Type Mapping